-As shown by Figure 5, the fraction of arrears varies substantially across countries, ranging from values between 2 and 8 percent in Finland to less than 10 percent in Italy, the Netherlands, Portugal, and Spain.
+As shown by Figure 5, the fraction of arrears varies substantially across countries, ranging from values between 2 and 8 percent in Finland to less than 10 percent in Italy, Netherlands, Portugal and Spain.
 In several countries (France, Greece, Ireland, and Austria), the fraction of arrears has a U-shaped pattern over time: it falls in the expansionary period of the late 1990s and increases in the wake of the 2001 recession.
 In most countries the time series is rather smooth, with a steep increase in consumer credit and mortgage arrears in the later part of the sample only for France and Italy.
 Within individual countries, there is a strong correlation between arrears on mortgage and non-mortgage loans, with the exception of Belgium in the final part of the sample.
 We therefore expect them to exhibit a similar response to our cyclical and institutional indicators.

-In Table 3 the average fraction of households in arrears is regressed on total household debt, unemployment rate and the real lending rate.
-The estimates in columns 1 to 3 refer to arrears in the consumer credit and those in columns 4 to 6 to the mortgage market.
+In Table 3 the average fraction of households in arrears is regressed on total household debt, unemployment rate and the real lending rate.3 The estimates in columns 1 to 3 refer to arrears in the consumer credit and those in columns 4 to 6 to the mortgage market.
 Since the survey question refers to arrears in the previous 12 months, the explanatory variables are lagged by one year.
-Our hypothesis is that each of these three variables should be associated with larger arrear probability: greater indebtedness should make a household more vulnerable to adverse income shocks; unemployment captures the frequency of such adverse shocks in the population, and the lending rate affects to control for unobserved differences among countries in repayment probabilities.
+Our hypothesis is that each of these three variables should be associated with larger arrear probability: greater indebtedness should make a household more vulnerable to adverse income shocks; unemployment captures the frequency of such adverse shocks in the population, and the lending rate affects the burden of debt service.
+The panel nature of the data allows us to use fixed effects to control for unobserved differences among countries in repayment probabilities.